ErikKassubek/ADVOCATE/doc/fuzzing/GFuzz.md

   - MaxChBufFull: Maximum fullness for each buffer
     - Each buffered channel info in the trace contains the current qSize.
 Pass all send and get the biggest
 - With those values it is possible to determine the score
-- Later this should be extended based on information from the happens before
+- This is extended by the following value based on the HB information.

-The score determination is extended by information from the HB relations.
+  - SelPosPartner: For each select count the possible partner over all cases The score determination is extended by information from the HB relations.
 For now we extend it by increasing the the number of mutations for runs, in which the HB analysis indicates for multiple selects, that they have